 The Orc screamed as its ribs broke, filling the air with gruesome snaps.
 As Kor’Thank rolled off, Krul glimpsed bloody bones protruding from the Orc’s chest, clutching at the air like witch’s fingers.

-Finally, there was but a single Orc left.
+Finally, there was a single Orc left.
 It lay on its belly, face turned sideways.
 Its eyes were closed but it was still alive, evidenced by the rise and fall of its green torso.

 Kor’Thank hissed, “You picked the wrong day to raise my ire.”
 He shook the Orc by its queue.
 “Where’s the rest of your horde?
 WHERE?”